Book Launch and Book-Lovers Networking Party

 It’s mid-March, mid-June, mid-September, or worst of all: late November.
-Your sales numbers are not where you want them to be, hot prospects have cooled off.
-Your manager is pushing like mad and you feel like your brain and confidence are crawling through thick mud.
+Your sales numbers are not where you want them to be.
+Hot prospects have cooled off.
+Your manager is pushing like mad.
+You feel like your brain and confidence are crawling through thick mud.

 The Origin of “Choking Up” in Sales and Why it Matters